For all inquiries, scheduling, rescheduling, or cancellations, please contact info@ethostrainingchi.com or call/text 312-877-5881. Thanks!

 Pierre DeBar is a licensed massage therapist with expertise ranging from clinical massage and bod...
 Read More

-In addition to Sports Acupuncture, Kasey helps her patients with various complaints including, but not limited to, women’s and menstrual health, fertility, digestive health, musculoskeletal pain and orthopedic concerns, stress and anxiety and general wellness.
-She takes time to listen to her patients’ experience and to develop a space of trust and comfort.
-It is important to her that each person knows they have autonomy over their health and wellbeing.
-Healing is available to everyone.
+In addition to Sports Acupuncture, Kasey helps her patients with various complaints including, but not limited to, women’s and menstrual health, fertility, digestive health, stress, anxiety, and general wellness.
+She takes time to listen to her patients’ experiences and to develop a space of trust and comfort.
+It is important to her that each person knows they have autonomy and agency in their health choices.

 Select a treatment from the list on the left